Roger Federer’s Net Worth Is a Massive $550 Million, But He Has a Simple Plan for Retirement

 While it’s easy to focus on the likes of Patrick Mahomes and LeBron James, North American athletes aren’t the only ones capable of earning massive sums of money.
-If you want proof of that reality, you don’t need to look any further than Roger Federer.
+If you want proof of this, look no further than Roger Federer.
 During his time on the tennis court, the Swiss star has taken home more than his fair share of cash.

-Although Federer is worth millions, the tennis ace isn’t completely obsessed with living a life of luxury.
-In fact, he already has a simple plan penciled in for his retirement.
+Although Roger Federer’s net worth is in the millions, the tennis ace isn’t completely obsessed with living a life of luxury.
+In fact, he already has a simple plan for his inevitable retirement.

 Roger Federer’s legendary tennis career

-Federer burst onto the scene in the late 1990s, first making a name for himself on the junior circuit.
-He first joined the ATP Tour as a teenager in the summer of 1998; the following year, he made his Grand Slam debut at the French Open.
+Federer burst onto the scene in the late ’90s, first making a name for himself on the junior circuit.
+He joined the ATP Tour as a teenager in the summer of 1998; the following year, he made his Grand Slam debut at the French Open.

-While there were some growing pains along the way, Federer proved that he had what it took to play at the top level; in 2001, he out-dueled Pete Sampras in a five-set classic at Wimbledon.
-The Swiss star finally broke through in 2003, claiming his first Grand Slam singles title, knocking off Andy Roddick at the All England Club.
-From there, the rest is history.
+While there were some growing pains along the way, Federer proved he had what it took to play at the top level.
+In 2001, he out-dueled Pete Sampras in a five-set classic at Wimbledon.
+The Swiss star finally broke through in 2003, claiming his first Grand Slam singles title after knocking off Mark Philippoussis at the All England Club.
+The rest is history.

-Although he turned 39 in August 2020, Federer is still a fixture in the tennis world.
-The Swiss may have lost a step in recent years, but his resume — 20 Grand Slam titles, 11 second-place finishes, and countless other records — speaks for itself.
+Although Federer turned 40 on August 8, 2021, he is still a fixture in the tennis world.
+The father of four may have lost a step in recent years.
+But his resume — 20 Grand Slam titles, 11 second-place finishes, and countless other records — speaks for itself.

-Due to tennis’ individual nature, Roger Federer isn’t inking massive team contracts like most North American athletes.
+Due to tennis’ individual nature, Federer isn’t inking massive team contracts like many athletes.
 That reality, however, hasn’t stopped him from building up a massive net worth.

-According to Forbes, Federer has taken home more than $130 million in winnings over the years.
+According to Statista, Federer has taken home more than $130 million in winnings over the years.
 That money, however, only represents a small portion of his earnings.
-Due to his star status, the Swiss has “an unmatched portfolio of lucrative endorsement deals.”
+Due to his star status, the Swiss athlete has “an unmatched portfolio of lucrative endorsement deals.”

-Federer has deals with the likes of Mercedes-Benz, Rolex, Credit Suisse, Barilla, and Wilson Sporting Goods, each of which brings in millions of dollars annually.
+Federer has deals with the likes of Mercedes-Benz, Rolex, Credit Suisse, Barilla, and Wilson Sporting Goods, each bringing in millions of dollars annually.
 He also switched from Nike to Uniqlo in 2018, signing a 10-year, $300 million agreement.

-No professional athlete, not even one as dominant as Roger Federer, can keep playing forever; eventually, Father Time catches up with everyone.
+No professional athlete — not even one as dominant as Federer — can keep playing forever.
+Eventually, Father Time catches up with everyone.
 While the Swiss star isn’t ready to call it a career just yet, he does know exactly what he’ll do in retirement.